Team-Peryton/uas-theia/README.md

 - We have provided some of the images from competition without location data : - )
 - There are a bunch of problems with the code and numerous ways to improve it, however this will have to be an adventure for you!
-- We modified some of the code live at comp so there's no garantee any code will run as is.
+- We modified some of the code live at comp so there's no guarantee any code will run as is.

 ## Sim Dataset setup